Colorado sues Boulder County to stop same-sex marriage licenses

 "That limbo could have tangible and unintended consequences."

-"The question now is what public officials like me should do in the meantime," Hall said in a statement.

-"I think the least harmful and most sensible solution is to issue marriage licenses and avoid the potential of more civil rights violations while this plays out in court."
+A spokeswoman for Hall said her office planned to issue a statement later Thursday.

-Suthers' lawsuit came a day after his office filed a motion in a federal court in Denver seeking that all same-sex marriage litigation be suspended until the issue is resolved by higher courts.
+Suthers' actions came a day after his office filed a motion in Denver federal court asking that all same-sex marriage litigation be suspended until the issue is resolved by higher courts.

 Six couples filed federal lawsuits this week in Denver challenging a state constitutional amendment that defines marriage as between one man and one woman.
 Suthers has said his office will file the same motion in state courts where similar cases are pending.